zacharytaylor-FS/nextjs-sanity-portfolio/docs/research/R4-Notes.md

 - The goal is to make websites or applications faster.
 - **Percieved performance** is a measure of website performance, responsiveness, and reliability.

+## Style Organization

+There are different approaches to structuring CSS.
+May involve CSS clean-up by using some of the tips.

+- **Formatting readable CSS**
+  - Same line `javascript .box {background-color: #000000}` OR
+  - `javascript
+.box {
+  background-color: #000000
+}
+`
+- **Comments For CSS**
+  - Add a block of comments between logical sections
+    - /_ || General Styles_/
+    - Comment when decisions are made for specific reason
+- **Create logical sections in your stylesheet**

 <br>

 ## Reference Links